clux/facemaulers/east/nekrina.md

 #### Backstory
-Lends her powers to the people of Centuria.
+Lends her powers to the recent occupiers of the hithertho abandoned city of Nekrina.

 Erinyes give their powers.
 Devils are not keen on undead takeover.
 Less souls on the economy, but devils have been a little beauraucratic and only focusing on short-term focused thinking.

 NB: Erinyes just look like angels unless they want to reveal their origin.
 Glowing white eyes.
 GW Can detect a red shade along her body, but wings glimmer with green.